White Owl Whisky

 1 1/2 oz.
 White Owl Whisky

-Garnish with a wedge of lime
+Garnish with the lime slice

 2 ounces White Owl Whisky